-For undergraduate courses outside the Department, the additional unit is fulfilled in another manner.
-Please see the GAA if you plan to enroll in an undergraduate course outside the department.
+For undergraduate courses outside the Department, the additional 292 unit is fulfilled in another manner.
+Please see the GAA if you plan to enroll in an undergraduate course outside the department or see the GAA in that department.

 - Graduate Courses outside of the Department or at Other UC Campuses